Skip to main content

 Customisation

-• Providers can request to self-approve some rules; these would typically be those rules flagged as ‘Warning’ rules in the current collection.
+• Providers can request to self-approve some rules; these would typically be those rules flagged as ‘Warning’ rules in the previous student collection.

 • When an individual tolerance request is approved, HESA or the Statutory Customer can apply the tolerance to future collections: the tolerance override can persist across collections, as required.